FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 During the export process, you are prompted for an export password.
 Later, when you import the exported configuration from the command line, you must use the same password for the import process.
 The following steps illustrate an example sever configuration export:

 1. Change to the `<FILEDRIVEHOME>/bin` directory.
-    If you installed <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> on Windows, you can run the command without changing to the `/bin` directory.
+    If you installed {{< SecureTransport/componentshortname >}} on Windows, you can run the command without changing to the `/bin` directory.
 2. Type one of the following commands:
     -   `./system_export -exf=<export_file>` for UNIX-based systems
     -   `system_export -exf=<export_file>` for Windows